-This month I have my 18th birthday so I decided to make a gift for myself then, my mind went into world of crazy thoughts and came up with one of the most craziest project idea I've ever had, or heard of, and it was to control three colors of RGB LED with three axis of gyroscope, so you can make any color you want just by changing direction or orientation of cube, and from there, the name GyroCube came into existence, we can play games with it, like: say the name of color and then try to make it, or the hardest one is that, at one angle all the three colors will turn off, try to find that orientation as fast as possible.
+This time, my mind went into world of crazy thoughts and came up with one of the most craziest project idea I've ever had, or heard of, and it was to control three colors of RGB LED with three axis of gyroscope, so you can make any color you want just by changing direction or orientation of cube, and from there, the name GyroCube came into existence, we can play games with it, like: say the name of color and then try to make it, or the hardest one is that, at one angle all the three colors will turn off, try to find that orientation as fast as possible.

 Trust me everyone loves it from kids to elders, because it has never been this easier to mix the colors.

 It is an extremely cool desktop gadget/fidget to have, never gets you bored and brings smile to everyone who plays with it, regardless of age.

 Lets get started---

 Because it is a quite long Instructable, I made a complete video tutorial,I recommend everyone to watch, to at least have an idea how it works.

 Ignore my accent please because I was really tired during voice-over.